Testing Modified Gravity Theories with Numerical Solutions of the External Field Effect in Rotationally Supported Galaxies: Theory

 where $\mu(X)$ and $\nu(Y)$ are interpolating functions (IFs).
 For $X\equiv g/a_0$ and $Y\equiv g_{\rm N}/a_0$, the IFs have the following asymptotic behavior: $\mu(X\gg 1)\approx 1$, $\mu(X\ll 1)\approx X$, $\nu(Y\gg 1)\approx 1$, and $\nu(Y\ll 1)\approx Y^{-1/2}$.
 In this work we use the `simple' IF \citep{FB2005} of $\mu(X)=X/(1+X)$ and $\nu(Y)=1/2+\sqrt{1/4+1/Y}$ which describes well galaxy data at $g_{\rm N}< 10^{-8}$~m~s$^{-2}$ \citep{Chae2019}.

-Equation~(\ref{eq:algemond}) is often used as a convenient representation of MOND but its general validity is limited.
-In modified gravity theories Equation~(\ref{eq:algemond}) is strictly correct only for orbits in spherical mass distributions \citep{BM1984, Mil2010}, while in modified inertia theories it applies only to circular orbits in any mass distribution \citep{Mil1994}.
-If the 3-dimensional nature of galaxies is not considered, Equation~(\ref{eq:algemond}) allows an analytic description of the EFE on the internal acceleration $\mathbf{g}$ by replacing $\mu$ or $\nu$ with an appropriate function of the external field strength \citep{FM2012}.
+Eq.\,(\ref{eq:algemond}) is often used as a convenient representation of MOND but its general validity is limited.
+In modified gravity theories Eq.\,(\ref{eq:algemond}) is strictly correct only for orbits in spherical mass distributions \citep{BM1984, Mil2010}, while in modified inertia theories it applies only to circular orbits in any mass distribution \citep{Mil1994}.
+If the 3-dimensional nature of galaxies is not considered, Eq.\,(\ref{eq:algemond}) allows an analytic description of the EFE on the internal acceleration $\mathbf{g}$ by replacing $\mu$ or $\nu$ with an appropriate function of the external field strength \citep{FM2012}.
 This is the approach adopted in previous analyses (Paper I, II).

 The AQUAL field equation for a mass distribution $\rho$ is given by

 where $\Phi$ is the MOND potential, while the QUMOND field equation is given by